trhys/Recipe-Repo-2/README.md

 For docker: ```postgres://postgres:postgres@db:5432/recipe_repo?sslmode=disable```

 - DB= your database url string
-- PLATFORM= if this is set to "dev", this enables the /api/reset endpoint which will clear your database.
+- PLATFORM= no longer used but may return
 - SECRET= this is what the auth package will use to validate tokens. keep it secret. keep it safe.
 - JWT_DUR= this sets the expiry on authorization tokens. it is in seconds (```3600``` = 1 hour)
 - APP_DIR= root path for the frontend. probably doesn't need changed but I won't tell you no